Wrapped Aave Avalanche SAVAX (WAAVASAVAX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Aave Avalanche SAVAX Historical Price

-According to the latest data gathered on Wrapped Aave Avalanche SAVAX live price page, the current price of Wrapped Aave Avalanche SAVAX is 23.97USD.
+According to the latest data gathered on Wrapped Aave Avalanche SAVAX live price page, the current price of Wrapped Aave Avalanche SAVAX is 22.45USD.
 The circulating supply of Wrapped Aave Avalanche SAVAX(WAAVASAVAX) is

 In the past 24 hours, Wrapped Aave Avalanche SAVAX has shown a price movement of